armadillica/flamenco-worker-python/README.md

 - A hard-coded default in the Python source code.
 - `flamenco-worker.cfg` in the current working directory.
-- `$HOME/.flamenco-worker.cfg`.
+- `$HOME/.flamenco-worker.cfg`; this file is optional.

-When those files do not exist, they are skipped (i.e. this is not an error).
-They should be in INI format, as specified by the [configparser documentation](https://docs.python.org/3/library/configparser.html)
+The configuration files should be in INI format, as specified by the [configparser documentation](https://docs.python.org/3/library/configparser.html)

 ### Configuration contents:

 All configuration keys should be placed in the `[flamenco-worker]` section of the config files.
+At least take a look at:

 - `manager_url`: Flamenco Manager URL.
-- `job_types`: Space-separated list of job types this worker may execute.
+- `task_types`: Space-separated list of task types this worker may execute.
 - `task_update_queue_db`: filename of the SQLite3 database holding the queue of task updates to be sent to the Master.

-These configuration keys are also required, but are created automatically upon startup when they don't exist yet:
+These configuration keys are also required, but are created automatically in `$HOME/.flamenco-worker.cfg` when they don't exist yet:

 - `worker_id`: ID of the worker, handed out by the Manager upon registration (see Registration below) and used for authentication with the Manager.